DimazzzZ/phalcon-docs-ru/en/api/Phalcon_Dispatcher.rst

 public  **setNamespaceName** (*string* $namespaceName)

-Sets a namespace to be prepended to the handler name
+Sets the namespace where the controller class is